dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ### Other requirements

 - We use GitHub's OIDC Provider to provide AWS credentials needed for the actions.
 We used the instructions given in the [aws-actions/configure-aws-credentials OIDC Section](https://github.com/aws-actions/configure-aws-credentials?tab=readme-ov-file#oidc) to setup the federation between GitHub and AWS, using the [CloudFormation Template](https://github.com/aws-actions/configure-aws-credentials?tab=readme-ov-file#configuring-iam-to-trust-github) to speed things up.
-- We use the [Github official `actions-runner` container](https://github.com/actions/runner/pkgs/container/actions-runner) for our self-hosted runner.
+- We use the [GitHub official `actions-runner` container](https://github.com/actions/runner/pkgs/container/actions-runner) for our self-hosted runner.

-### Github Secrets:
+### GitHub Secrets:

 We will need the following GitHub Secrets configured for the GitHub Action: